Samrel556/Samrelpack-1.12.2/README.md

 	-Now download the zip version of the repository anywhere you like -Right click the instance
 	-Select "Minecraft Folder"
-	-Extract files from the zip to this folder you just opened -Launch the instance
+	-Extract files from the zip outside of the .minecraft folder -Move contents of extracted zip into the .minecraft folder -Launch the instance
 	-Now you can play!